xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

 ```

-this `fts` field's value can be on/off, 1/0 ,true/false etc.
+The `fts` field's value can be `on/off`, `1/0` ,`true/false` etc.

 ```
 fts=false
 ```
 will disable the current dictionary's full-text search.

-you can check the full-text search on each dictionary's info dialog.
+you can check the full-text search status on each dictionary's info dialog.

 ![](img/dictionary-info-fullindex.png)